-Maine's Katahdin Region - Classic Wilderness & Big Fun
+Maine's Katahdin Region - Breathtaking Wilderness at the Penobscot River

 The Katahdin Region in upstate Maine is truly New England's Wilderness Paradise.